top of page

 Amanda Slate

-Amanda is a North Country native and enjoys spending quality time with her partner and their dogs, Kenna, Ramsey and Ollie.
+A proud North Country native, Amanda enjoys spending her free time outdoors or with her dogs, Kenna and Ollie.

 Beth Solar